 MF501 (MF101) • Foundations of Marriage and Family Studies.
 These courses examine the historical development and theoretical foundations of marriage and family studies, as well as theological issues in the study of marriage and family and the practice of marriage and family therapy.
 Special attention is given to family systems theory.
 Students are encouraged to examine their own assumptions about families and to develop increased congruence between their theological convictions and their theoretical perspectives.
+Enrollment limited to students in M.A.M.F.T., the Post-Graduate Certificate in M.F.T., or M.F.S.
+Concentration.
 St. Paul only.
 Four hours.